“If love could have saved you,

 Within a few hours, we were on a plane to Vancouver to sit through my sister’s funeral.
 A slideshow of Elizabeth’s short life played as my mum’s hysterical cries echoed loudly throughout the church.

 It is of no coincidence that I write this from my sunny apartment in Sydney, Australia where the season is currently spring, not autumn, and Thanksgiving does not exist.
-I hoped this day would pass without notice but moving to Australia did not absolve me of suffering.
-I know now this time of year will always be painful for me, no matter where I am in the world.
+I hoped this day would pass without notice.
+But moving to Australia did not absolve me of suffering.
+Now I know this time of year will always be painful for me, no matter where I am in the world.

 I wrote this to bring more awareness and understanding to the ambiguous and murky subject of “mental illness.”
 Because the truth is, my sister did not die of cancer or in a car accident.
 She died of suicide.